 Food sources that can help to reduce obesity in children:

-Eggs: Eggs are high in protein and fat and are very satiating.
+Eggs are high in protein and fat and are very satiating.
 Having eggs in breakfast can suppress your child’s appetite later in the day and hence help to lose weight.

-Leafy greens: Leafy greens like spinach, kale and collards are low in calories and carbohydrates but loaded with fiber which makes them perfect for weight loss.
+Leafy greens like spinach, kale and collards are low in calories and carbohydrates but loaded with fiber which makes them perfect for weight loss.

-Cruciferous vegetables: Cruciferous vegetables include broccoli, cauliflower, cabbage and Brussels sprouts are high in fiber and extremely fulfilling.
+Cruciferous vegetables include broccoli, cauliflower, cabbage and Brussels sprouts are high in fiber and extremely fulfilling.
 Adding them in your child’s diet not only helps to lose weight but also improves their overall health.

-Lean meat: Lean meats like chicken are high in protein and hence it is a weight-loss friendly food.
+Lean meats like chicken are high in protein and hence it is a weight-loss friendly food.
 Protein is the most filling nutrient, and eating a high-protein diet can make your child burn up to 80–100 more calories per day.

-Tuna and Salmon fish: Tuna is an excellent, lean source of high-quality protein and replacing other macronutrients, such as carbs or fat, with protein is an effective weight loss strategy on a calorie-restricted diet.
+Tuna is an excellent, lean source of high-quality protein and replacing other macronutrients, such as carbs or fat, with protein is an effective weight loss strategy on a calorie-restricted diet.
 Salmon is loaded with high quality protein, healthy fats, iodine, omega 3 fatty acids and other important nutrients.
 Omega 3 fatty acids help to reduce inflammation which plays a major role in obesity.
 Mackerel, trout, sardines and other types of fatty fish are also good for weight loss.

 Beans and legumes are a good addition to the weight loss diet as both are high in protein and fiber, contributing to the feeling of fullness and a lower calorie intake.
 (High fiber and protein recipe to make wrap with sprouted beans)

-Soups: Soups are high in water and nutrients which makes them an effective part of weight loss diet.
+Soups are high in water and nutrients which makes them an effective part of weight loss diet.

-Avocados: Avocados are high in monounsaturated oleic acid and contain a lot of fiber and water, making it a good choice to be added in your child’s weight loss diet.
+Avocados are high in monounsaturated oleic acid and contain a lot of fiber and water, making it a good choice to be added in your child’s weight loss diet.

-Nuts: Nuts are loaded with protein, fiber and healthy fats and studies suggest that eating nuts improves metabolic health thereby promoting weight loss.
+Nuts are loaded with protein, fiber and healthy fats and studies suggest that eating nuts improves metabolic health thereby promoting weight loss.
 Introduce your kids to nuts from an early age so that they develop the habit of eating nuts on a daily basis.

 Whole grains such as oats, brown rice & quinoa are high in fiber and contain good amounts of proteins as well.
 Oats are loaded with beta-glucans, soluble fibers that have been found to increase satiety and improve metabolic health.
 (Multi grain and millet pizza recipe)

 Studies show that eating half a grapefruit before meals can lead to weight loss of 3.5 pounds (1.6kg) as it makes you feel satiated and you will consume fewer calories.
 Grapefruit also has reduced insulin resistance, a metabolic abnormality that is implicated in various chronic diseases.

-Chia seeds: Chia seeds are full of many nutrients.
+Chia seeds are full of many nutrients.
 It contains 12 grams of carbohydrates per ounce (28 grams), which is very high, but 11 of these grams are fiber.
 This makes chia seeds a low-carb food and also one of the best sources of fiber in the world.
 Being so high in fiber, chia seeds can absorb up to 11-12 times their weight in water, turning gel-like and expanding in your stomach and thereby reducing your appetite.
 The best way to include chia seeds in your child’s diet is in the form of lemonade drink.
 Mix one teaspoon chia seeds in a glass of water.
 Leave it for 15-20 minutes.
 Add lemon juice and honey/sugar and mix well.
 Serve it cold or at room temperature.

 All fats aren’t harmful.
 Totally eliminating fats from your child’s meal can affect their immune system, nervous system and overall health.
 Healthy fats are required by the body to create cell membranes.
 Coconut oil is high in fatty acids called medium-chain triglycerides (MCTs).These MCTs have been found to boost satiety better than other fats and also increases the number of calories burned.
 Replace your cooking oil fats with healthier cooking oils like coconut oil and extra virgin olive oil.

 Potatoes are rich in potassium and vitamin C. They are great sources of fiber and healthy carbs.
 Potatoes are even very high on the Satiety Index, which means that after eating white, boiled potatoes, your kid will feel full and eat less of other foods.
 Sweet potatoes, turnip and other root vegetables are also good options.

 Yogurt is an excellent dairy food that contains probiotic bacteria which is very good for your gut health.
 Healthy gut helps to protect against inflammation and leptin resistance, which is one of the major hormonal causes of obesity.

 Cottage cheese is high in protein and low in carbs and fat.
 It is a very good option for vegetarians to increase their protein intake and makes you feel full with less number of calories.
 It also contains calcium which may help in burning fat.
 (Which cheese is the best for kids?)

 Recipe for Chocolate Cream Biscuit